Make school lunches a breeze with these ten healthy lunch packing tips.

 Wash all your Produce at Once

-Do you know you can use your cupcake pan to make little meatloaves, quiches, spaghetti nests, carrot muffins, or ham and cheese muffins?
+Do you know you can use your cupcake pan to make little meatloaves, mini quiches, spaghetti nests, carrot muffins or taco cups?
 These are all items that bake easily and freeze very well!
-Bake single-serving lunch box items over the weekend, freeze, and pull them out when you need a quick lunch box fix.
+Bake single-serving lunch box items over the weekend, freeze and pull them out when you need a quick lunch box fix.

 Assembly Line Packing